google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 collection: ad-monetization
 key-takeaways:
   tldr:
     - Choose the ads platform best suited to your site.
-We recommend the AdSense platform for most sites, and the DoubleClick platform for sites with their own advertising teams.
+We recommend the <a href="http://www.google.com/adsense/start/">AdSense</a> platform for most sites, and the <a href="http://www.google.com/doubleclick/publishers/">DoubleClick platform</a> for sites with their own advertising teams.
     - Ads work best when they integrate nicely in your site; their color, content, size, and location enhance user experience.
     - Users click on ads that are relevant to the content they are looking for; understand how ads targeting works so that you can maximize your revenue.
 notes: